1 & 2 Thess.

 Christ, though tempted like us, overcame sin.
 This perfect obedience is, we believe, expressed by the words "through the eternal spirit".
-Paul does not say "through the Holy Spirit", although he would have expected the use of those words had he meant them.
+Paul does not say "through the Holy Spirit", although we would have expected the use of those words had he meant them.
 Also there is no definite article in the Greek.
 Rotherhamís translates "through an age-abiding spirit".
-Several times in scripture1 the word "spirit" denotes amoral character developed in a person by their application to the principles of the word.
+Several times in scripture1 the word "spirit" denotes a moral character developed in a person by their application to the principles of the word.

 It is called "eternal" because it was of that perfect quality which has abiding worth and which qualifies for a permanent existence.
 That character was, therefore, made eternal by God.